Andriivka, Mykhailivka rural hromada, Poltava Raion, Poltava Oblast

 Andriivka (Андріївка) is a village in the Poltava Raion, Poltava Oblast, Ukraine.
-It belongs to Mykhailivka rural hromada, one of the hromads of Ukraine.
+It belongs to Mykhailivka rural hromada, one of the hromadas of Ukraine.

 Andriivka was previously located in Mashivka Raion until it was abolished and its territory was merged into Poltava Raion on 18 July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.